Red Rock (drink): 20th century

-By 1938, Red Rock was an early leader in the distribution of carbonated beverages, distributing 12-ounce bottles by way of a distribution network of 200 bottlers.
-Building on this newfound success, Red Rock secured an endorsement from baseball's greatest, Babe Ruth in 1939.
-By 1947, Red Rock products were bottled in 45 of the 48 U.S. states, but by 1958, the company's success began to decline due to the overwhelming increases in sugar prices.
+In 1938, Red Rock was an early leader in the distribution of carbonated beverages, distributing 12-ounce bottles by way of a distribution network of 200 bottlers.
+In 1939, building on this newfound success, Red Rock secured an endorsement from baseball's greatest, Babe Ruth.
+In 1947, Red Rock products were bottled in 45 of the 48 U.S. states.
+In 1958, the company's success began to decline due to the overwhelming increases in sugar prices.

 Red Rock Cola was endorsed by famous baseball player Babe Ruth.
 Posters of his endorsement were printed in 1939.

-After the 1950s, the Red Rock Company seemed to vanish entirely and it is unknown when the company disestablished.
+After the 1950s, the Red Rock Company seemed to vanish entirely.
+It is unknown when the company disestablished.
 An orphaned affiliate continued producing the product in the Dominican Republic.

 21st century

-Red Rock is distributed in the Dominican Republic by the Cervecería Nacional Dominicana.
 The rights to the formulas for Red Rock's carbonated beverage products are owned by Clayton Distributing Company of Atlanta, Georgia.
 Red Rock can be found in retail locations in the southeastern United States, including grocery chains Publix, Kroger (Atlanta/Nashville divisions), Walmart (North Georgia divisions), Ingles, Winn Dixie, Food Depot, and Food Lion.
 The beverages are produced by Sensient Technologies and bottled by Tri-City Beverage.